 What makes the diamond a symbol of love?

 Diamond means in the old Greek language: ‘unbeatable’.
 And it is an unbeatable mineral: diamond exists only of carbon and ‘made’ in the deep layers of the earth.
 Under high pressure and very high temperature, you mine this gemstone.
 Only in a few places in the world, you find it (mostly in Africa).
 That makes this gem very rare and expensive.
-On top of that only 15-20% of the stones that people find, is used to be cut and polished and make pieces of jewelry out of the material.
+On top of that only 15-20% of the stones that people find, are used to be cut and polished and make pieces of jewelry out of the material.

 Not easy to handle